eecs280staff/tutorials/docs/setup_wsl.md

 Free Windows upgrades are available for UM students via [OnTheHub](https://its.umich.edu/computing/computers-software/software-services/onthehub).
 If you have an older Windows machine and are not able to upgrade, please reach out to course instructors for assistance.

 ## Install Windows Subsystem for Linux (WSL)
 Start PowerShell and run it as administrator.
 Search for PowerShell in the start menu, then right-click and select "Run as administrator".

 <img src="images/wsl010.png" width="240px" />

 Check if WSL was already installed.
+If you see the WSL help text, you don't have WSL installed.
 ```console
 C:\WINDOWS\system32> wsl -l -v
   NAME      STATE       VERSION